How to File a Homeowner's Insurance Claim After an Incident

 You may be approached by a Public Insurance Adjuster who wants you to sign a contract for their assistance.
 Most are well-meaning, but they are totally unnecessary in most cases.
 Read more about Public Adjusters here before signing on the dotted line.

-3. Review your policy
+3. Review your Policy

 See if your loss is covered or not, and how much your deductible is.
 Policies can be a difficult read, so check out How to Read a Homeowners Insurance Policy or call your insurance company.
 If your claim amount is less than your deductible, there is no need to file a claim.

-4. Call your insurer or agent
+4. Call your Insurer or Agent

 Make sure your claim will be covered and confirm your deductible amount to determine if you should make a claim or not.
 Don’t be afraid to ask questions about the claims process and timeline.
-Make a claim if warranted – and keep a copy for your records.
+Make a claim if warranted, and keep a copy for your records.

-5. Protect from additional damage
+5. Protect from Additional Damage

 After taking pictures or video of the scene (if warranted), it’s your duty to protect your property from additional damage.
 Wait until an adjuster views the damage before you clean up or throw anything away.
 If you must relocate, find out what your policy will pay for and keep all your receipts!

-6. Prepare an inventory
+6. Prepare an Inventory

 Hopefully you already have an inventory of your stuff, including photos, videos, and receipts.
 If not, start a list and be as descriptive as possible, or your insurance company will assume your $400 Wolf Gourmet Toaster is a $7.88 Walmart special.

-7. Diligently follow-up
+7. Diligently Follow-up

-8. Ask questions
+8. Ask Questions

-If you have questions regarding the claims process, The Lane Law Firm can help.
+The Lane Law Firm can help.
 After years of defending big insurance companies and helping them squash the “little guy’s” insurance claims, Chip Lane decided to open his own firm to serve families and business owners needing help with insurance claims.
 With his years of experience and extensive knowledge of the insurance company’s tactics, he’s able to level the playing field and get claims approved.